MeshJS/evolving-claude-skills/README.md

 # Evolving Skills for Claude Code

 Most Claude Code skills are static (what sucks) they never improve no matter how many times you use them.
-These skills evolve through use, getting better the more you work with them.
+These skills help to evolve your projects claude code skills through use, getting better the more you work with them.

 ## The Three Skills